 Bio-carbon Innovation for Light-weight Material Applications

-This project is funded through the Ontario Research Fund – Research Excellence – Round 07
+This project is funded through the Ministry of Research, Innovation and Science – Ontario Research Fund – Research Excellence – Round 07

 The Bio-carbon Innovation for Light-weight Material Applications project represents a partnership between University researchers, industry and public sector.
 This R&D initiative will focus on producing a wide variety of new biocarbons from co-products of biomass conversion and agricultural resource waste streams.
 The generated biocarbons and natural fibre composites will be incorporated into plastic materials for uses in auto-parts, packaging and consumer products.